karimdxy/blog/src/blog/angular-vue-react.md

 ### The library

 Equipped with my new learnings on structure and (debatable) scalable app architecture skills, I was looking for an escape hatch.
 This is where Vue shines.
 First there's the frenchy, chic name.
 Then there's the light documentation (I picked it up in a day).
 Lastly, and most importantly, there's the ease of use and simplicity.
 Everything just made sense.
-It just works<sup>TM</sup>.
+It just works^TM^.

 The issue with simplicity however is that you're ceding control over some things to the library and you might not necessarily want to do that.